 The two likelihoods are the same [apart from constant factors, arising because in (b), but not in (a), the last toss must be a success]: to a Bayesian statistician, these situations are equivalent.
 To a classical statistician, however, they are quite different.
-For instance, the stopping rules are quite different [the area of statistics where one continues sampling until something happens and then stops is called sequential analysis, and has been extensively developed].
+For instance, the stopping rules are quite different [the area of statistics where one continues sampling until something happens and then stops is called Sequential Analysis].
 [O'H] (5.14-15) points out that

-- (a) the minimum variance unbiased estimators of θ differ in these two cases, - (b) the very concept of unbiasedness itself violates the LP.
+- (a) the minimum variance unbiased estimators of θ differ in these two cases; - (b) the very concept of unbiasedness itself violates the LP.
 For, it involves an expectation over the distribution of x the bias in a statistic T(x) is